dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 operation has occurred will still refer to the *original* string, and this may not be what the user intended.

-To guarantee that other references to a sequence used in an output `
-<sequence-stream>`_ will have access to any elements
-written to the sequence via the stream, supply a stretchy collection (such as a ``<stretchy-vector>``) to *make*.
+To guarantee that other references to a sequence used in an output :class:`<sequence-stream>` will have access to any elements written to the sequence via the stream, supply a stretchy collection (such as a ``<stretchy-vector>``) to :drm:`make`.
 A stream over a stretchy vector will use the same stretchy vector throughout the stream’s existence.

 For example: